Explore all CLC has to offer and see if a course is scheduled for a particular term.

 NOTE: A specific graphing calculator is required for this course.
 Contact the EMPS division office for details.

-Prerequisite: MTH 114 or MTH 102 (C or better) or appropriate score on the CLC Math Placement Test, Math ACT, or Math SAT.
+Prerequisite: MTH 114 or MTH 102 or MTH 105 (C or better) or appropriate score on the CLC Math Placement Test, Math ACT, or Math SAT.

 This course is a continuation of MTH 117.
 Major topics are algebra, geometry, vectors, complex numbers, logarithms, matrices, inequalities and trigonometry.
 NOTE: A specific graphing calculator is required for this course.
 Contact the EMPS Division office for details.